WedelFelix/WedelFelix.github.io/README.md

 1. On GitHub Desktop click on **Open with visual studio code**
 2. Click on **Terminal** and select **New Terminal** from the top task bar of VS Code
-3. In the terminal, make sure the file path displayed is the same file path you chose when cloning your GitHub Pages repository and run the following command to have jekyll overwrite the existing files in the directory and create a new jekyll site with all of the necessary files and folders
+3. In the terminal, make sure the file path displayed is the same file path you chose when cloning your GitHub Pages repository and run the following command to have jekyll overwrite the existing files in the directory and create a new Jekyll site with all of the necessary files and folders

 ```sh
 jekyll new . --force